Little Mix’s Jesy Nelson never stood a chance inside fame’s gilded cage

-Our barometers for fame short-circuited.
+Our barometers for fame have short-circuited.
 The pretty-but-dumb act became popular thanks to Paris and Kim.
-Causes were carefully monitored by fans and followers – sustainability, humanitarianism…acceptable.
+Causes were carefully monitored by fans and followers – sustainability and humanitarianism are acceptable.
 Other things, not so much.
-We narrowed further the unspoken code when it comes to celebrity.
+We have only narrowed further the unspoken code when it comes to celebrity.

 We publicly applauded body-positivity but privately zoomed-in gleefully on the lumps and bumps of those who hadn’t lost the baby weight.

 Not all of us, granted.
 But being surrounded by unrealistic beauty ideas has been unconsciously absorbed.
 Filters, perfect lives, faux-happiness abounds on social media.
 Why are we still playing this game?

 While we continue to nod along with the idea that being skinny and perfect is every woman’s sole motivation in life, mental health problems will continue to mount

 Jesy Nelson called it out.
 She felt it, she almost died because of it, she highlighted it and now she has walked away from it.
 While we continue to nod along with the idea that being skinny and perfect is every woman’s sole motivation in life, mental health problems will continue to mount.